GetStream/vg/README.md

 # virtualgo

 Virtualgo (or `vg` for short) is a tool which provides workspace based development for Go.
-The goals of the project are as follows:
+Its main feature set that makes it better than other solutions is as follows:

-1. Must be extremely easy to use
+1. Extreme easy of use
-2. Shouldn't interfere with other go tools
+2. No interference with other go tools
+3. Version pinning for imports
+4. Version pinning executables (such as linters and codegen tools)
-3. Must support full isolation, for both imports and installed executables
+5. Full isolation, for both imports and installed executables
+6. Importing a dependency that's locally checked out outside of the workspace

-It doesn't do dependency resolution or version pinning itself, but it integrates well with `dep` and other dependency management tools.
+Virtualgo doesn't do dependency resolution or version pinning itself, because this is a hard problem that's already being solved by other tools.
+Its approach is to build on top of these tools, such as `dep`, to provide the features features listed above.
-For people coming from Python it's very similar to `virtualenv`, except that it's much easier to use.
+For people coming from Python it's very similar to `virtualenv` that can be used in conjunction with `pip`.
+The main difference is that `vg` is much easier to use than `virtualenv`.

 ## Example usage